nallwhy/TIL/programming/etc/add_yarn_global_path.md

 ## Add Yarn global path

-When you install packages globally, it's natural to use the cli command of the packages, like
+When you install packages globally via `npm`, it's natural to use the cli command of the packages, like

 ```bash
 $ npm install -g @angular/cli